tgdwyer/tgdwyer.github.io/_chapters/HTML.md

 HTML is considered a declarative language because it focuses on describing the structure and content of a web page without specifying how to achieve it.
 Instead of giving step-by-step instructions for rendering elements, HTML allows developers to declare the desired structure and let the browser handle the rendering process.

-## Key Aspects of HTML's Declarative Nature:
+## Key Aspects of HTML’s Declarative Nature:

 1. Descriptive Tags: HTML tags are descriptive elements that define the purpose and meaning of content.
 For example, \<p\> tags indicate a paragraph, \<h1\> to \<h6\> tags denote headings of varying levels, \<ul\> and \<ol\> represent unordered and ordered lists respectively.
 These tags describe the content they enclose rather than instructing how it should be displayed.